 Migraine headaches cause moderate to severe throbbing.
 You may also experience nausea or vomiting, and be very sensitive to light and sound.
 The pain can be so bad that you may not be able to go about your daily routine.
 Migraines can last anywhere from hours to days.
 At Mount Sinai, we can help you learn to prevent migraines and manage symptoms when they occur.

-More than four million people have chronic migraines, according to the Migraine Research Foundation.
-Migraines tend to affect women more than men.
-Most people who get migraines have their first one between the ages of 10 and 40.
+According to the American Migraine Foundation, more than four million people have chronic migraines.
+Migraines tend to affect women more than men, and most people who get migraines have their first one between the ages of 10 and 40.